meghna-krk/c-interview-questions/README.md

 # c-interview-questions

-1)what is array?
+1) what is array?

 An array is a collection of  data elements of the same data type stored in contiguous memory locations.
 Each element is accessed using an index, starting from 0.

-2)what is the difference between array and string?
+2) what is the difference between array and string?

 An array is a collection of elements of the same data type, whereas a string is a character array terminated by the null character ('\0'). it stores only characters .

-3)what is contiguous memory allocation?
+3) what is contiguous memory allocation?

 it is a method of storing elements in consecutive memory locations without any gaps.  (or) storing elements right next to the previous element without no gaps.

-4)what is pointer?
+4) what is pointer?

 A pointer is a user defined data type which is used to store the address of variable

 5) what are the types of pointers? types of pointers
  1.NULL pointer
  2.void pointer
  3.wild pointer